njoyedevs/Comm_Project/README.md

 # Comm_Project
 In this project, Java was utilized to develop a full stack single page webapp with vanilla JavaScript for dynamically rendered messages and interactivity.
 To view, visit: http://www.comm.rocks

-## CommComm - Social Network Application
+## Comm - Social Network Application
 CommComm is a full stack, single-page social networking application developed using Java SE 17 and various other technologies.
 The application allows users to participate in dynamic chat threads and offers a unique user experience with features like dark/light mode, image uploads, and AI-generated artwork.

 ## Technologies Used